 7. Gregory Porter

-To date, he’s released four successful albums and has gained great notoriety in jazz, blues, soul, and gospel.
+To date, Porter has released four successful albums, like Liquid Spirit and Take Me to the Alley, and has gained great notoriety in jazz, blues, soul, and gospel.

 8. Sarah Vaughan

-Vaughan went on to win four Grammy awards during her lifetime, one of which was the Lifetime Achievement Award.
+Vaughan went on to win four Grammy awards during her lifetime, one of which was the Lifetime Achievement Award, and a NEA Jazz Masters Award.

 9. Michael Bublé